astynax/elm-charart/README.md

 # elm-charart

-This is small set of combinators that generate and colorize the ASCII Art patterns.
+Here you can find a small set of combinators those can generate and colorize the ASCII Art patterns.

 A typical pattern looks like this one ([more examples in colour](https://astynax.github.io/elm-charart)):